SaraRasoulian/WebAPI-Sample-DotNet-7/README.md

 docker-compose up -d
 ```

-Docker compose in this project includes: web API application, postgres and pgadmin4.
+Docker compose in this project includes 3 services: web API application, postgres and pgadmin4.

 - Web API application will be running and listening at `http://localhost:5000`